Fikayomi31/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Writing a script that create an empty file called hello.
+Writing a script that adds execution permission to the owner and the group owner, and read permission.